microsoft/BotBuilder-Samples/samples/javascript_nodejs/51.teams-messaging-extensions-action/README.md

 ## To try this sample

-> Note these instructions are for running the sample on your local machine, the tunnelling solition is required because the Teams service needs to call into the bot.
+> Note these instructions are for running the sample on your local machine, the tunnelling solution is required because the Teams service needs to call into the bot.

 1) Clone the repository